TechWilk/bible-verse-parser/README.md

 Allows you to standardise many different people's bible passage/reference formats and gain programmatic access to them.

+## Demo

+A demo of the library's parsing can usually be found at https://bible-verse-parser.techwilk.com/

+The code for the demo is in `public/`.

 ## Installation

 1. Install through composer.